emilylabram/blog/posts/2021-11-30-questions.md

-# How to ask questions in public that energise everyone and get the results you want (3 minute read)
+# 7 tips for asking great questions in public (3 minute read)

 ## Introduction

-### Why bother asking a question in public?
+### Why bother asking questions in public?

-Asking questions is the quickest way for anyone in an organisation to improve their visibility - no matter how new or junior they are.
+Asking questions is the quickest way to improve your visibility in your organisation.

-Done well, it's rewarding.
-You feel the satisfaction of raising something that others care about.
+It can be extremely rewarding to raise something that others care about.

-It's also effective.
+It's also an effective way to make change happen.

 A great question energises the whole room.
 50, 100, 500 people feel a sense of togetherness and the whoosh of excitement about making things better.

-You'll often find a Senior Leader prompting you: what do you think?
+When you ask a great question, you'll hear a Senior Leader prompting you: what do you think?
 How can we make this happen?
-And from there, instant permission to get things done.
+Often, you'll get instant permission to get things done - and you'll build a great reputation along the way.

-We want as many people as possible asking great questions.
+So we want as many people as possible asking great questions.
 Especially those who feel most nervous about it.
+Your voices are the ones we most need to hear.

-This post will help you start.
+This post will help you build your confidence and start practising.

 ### OK, but it's scary!